 I gained a much better understanding of “Community.”
 He defines this as any organization that works with or has contact with students after school, such as law enforcement or boys/girls club.
 This really helps as I make final edits to year 3 training, Continuity, Collaboration and Community on November 7th.

 After lunch I participated in Circle Up!
 Using the Framework of RP to Facilitate Diversity Dialogue.
 The presenter offers us three doorways to enter to begin this conversation.
 With my child development background, the Intercultural Competence is the “door” I’m most likely to use in engaging advanced cohorts in this hot topic.

 The last workshop was Engaging Adult Learners.
 As a trainer, I’m always looking for new ideas and strategies.
 They gave us three extensive examples of time line planning by school sites.
 Its way more detailed than what we currently do.
 It’s definitely something I’ll think about, but I’m kind of partial to what we do.

 We also got a great list of prompts for content learning circles.
 For junior and senior high educators, this is the only type of classroom circles most will consider implementing.
 We’re doing content circles in Year 3 so I’m happy for more prompts.

-All the workshops were great, but meeting people from all over is an important component.
+All the workshops were great, but meeting people from all over the world is an important component.
 I prayed specifically that I’d meet some people from California to network with.
 I’m happy that I’ve met several already.
 So thankful I can be here and learn from experts.